-Pain engages and interacts with high-level cognitive processing.
-Previous studies documented that distracting someone through a challenging activity leads to hypoalgesia, an effect held to be mediated by parietal and prefrontal structures, who monitor pain-evoked neural response and maintain attention towards task-relevant events.
-Instead, alternative accounts suggest that challenging activities affect the ability to regulate one’s aching experiences, due to partially-common neural substrate between cognitive control and pain at the level the medial prefrontal cortex, which could lead to hyperalgesic after-effects.
-Here we pulled apart effects of distraction and cognitive control on pain by delivering thermal painful stimulations either During or After (factor TIME) the engagement of a interfering Stroop paradigm (requiring high cognitive control) or a neutral condition (factor TASK).
-We found that TIME influenced individual assessment of pain, with less intense ratings associated to the During condition.
-This hypoalgesia was associated with increased activity at the level of dorsolateral prefrontal cortex and the posterior parietal cortex, in interaction with the insular cortex.
-This was complemented by multivariate pattern analysis who revealed that distraction altered the neural response to pain, by making it more similar to that associated with previous Stroop tasks.
-Critically, all these effects were observed independently of the nature of the TASK employed which, instead, led to a localized neural modulation at the level of anterior cingulate cortex.
-Overall, our study underscores the role played by two different faces of human executive functions, which exert independent influence in the neural response evoked by thermal pain..
+Previous studies found that distracting someone through a challenging activity leads to hypoalgesia, an effect mediated by parietal and prefrontal processes.
+Other studies suggest that challenging activities affect the ability to regulate one’s aching experiences, due to partially-common neural substrate between cognitive control and pain at the level the medial prefrontal cortex.
+We pulled apart effects of distraction and cognitive control on pain by delivering noxious stimulations During or After (factor TIMING) a Stroop paradigm (requiring high cognitive load) or a neutral condition (factor TASK).
+We found that TIMING influenced subjective pain experience, with less intense and unpleasant ratings During task execution.
+This hypoalgesia was associated with enhanced activity at the level of the dorsolateral prefrontal cortex and the posterior parietal cortex, in interaction with the insula.
+Furthermore, multivariate pattern analysis revealed that distraction altered the neural response to pain, by making it more similar to that associated with previous Stroop tasks.
+All these effects were independent of the nature of the TASK which, instead, led to a localized neural modulation around the anterior cingulate cortex.
+Overall, our study underscores the role played by two facets of human executive functions, which exert independent influence in the neural response of pain.